 In addition to giving the required information, if someone is injured, you are required to “render” aid.
 Rendering aid generally means contacting the authorities to come and get the person and bring him to the hospital.
 It does not mean that you yourself must physically treat the person yourself.

 If the driver is unable to provide the required information because he is disabled, the passengers, if able to do so, are required to call for help as well as identify themselves and the driver and/or owner of the vehicle.

 If you are involved in a hit and run in Philadelphia, you will find the penalties to be quite severe.
 If no one is injured, the hit and run is a misdemeanor.
 If, however, someone is seriously injured, the crime becomes a felony of the third degree.
 The minimum term in prison is 90 days and the minimum fine is $1,000.
 If someone dies, the crime is a felony of the second degree.
 The minimum term in prison is three years and the minimum fine is $2,500.
 If the person who left the scene turned out to be grossly negligent in causing the accident, for example drunk or under the influence, the penalties can be substantially greater.

 Please keep in mind, this is just a general summary of the law.
 For complete details of your obligations if you are in a car accident, please review the full statute.
 If you engaged in a hit and run, you should call a criminal defense attorney immediately for representation.

-Please remember, even if the accident is not your fault, leaving the scene means you can be charged with a hit and run.
+Please remember, even if the car accident is not your fault, leaving the scene means you can be charged with a hit and run in Philadelphia.
 If someone you love has been hurt or killed by a driver who fled the scene of the accident, he or she may be held liable and may be required to pay compensation to you.
-If you would like more information regarding car accident claims consult the Pennsylvania personal injury attorneys of Lowenthal & Abrams at 888-979-7298.
+If you would like more information regarding car accident claims consult the Philadelphia personal injury attorneys of Lowenthal & Abrams, Injury Attorneys.